Abdurasul Abudulam

-Abdurasul Abudulam (阿卜杜肉苏力·阿不都拉木; born 10 March 2001) is a Chinese footballer currently playing as a midfielder for Henan FC, on loan from Shandong Taishan.
+Abdurasul Abudulam (阿卜杜肉苏力·阿不都拉木; born 10 March 2001) is a Chinese footballer currently playing as a midfielder for Henan FC.

 Club career

 Abdurasul played for the Shandong youth team before being promoted to their senior team.
 To gain more time he was loaned out to the China U19 team and subsequently the China U20 team, who were allowed to take part in the third tier of the Chinese pyramid.
 On his return. he made his debut for Shandong on 3 July 2022 in a league game against Guangzhou City that ended in a 2-0 victory.
 This was followed by his first goal for the club, which was in a league game on 26 November 2022 against Wuhan Yangtze River in a 5-0 victory.
 He gained more playing time as he partook in the squad that won the 2022 Chinese FA Cup.

-On 17th July 2025, Abdurasul was loaned out to Henan FC.
+On 17th July 2025, Abdurasul was loaned to Henan FC.
+After the 2025 season, Abdurasul officially joined Henan FC on 28 February 2026.